 How to make hot fudge

-- Let cool for 5-10 minutes.
+- COOL.
+Let cool for 5-10 minutes.
 It will thicken as it cools.

 Make sure to store the homemade hot fudge in the refrigerator in an airtight container.
 I like to store it in a glass mason jar.
 The fudge will last up to 1 month in the fridge.
-To reheat the hot fudge, place in microwave and cook in 30 second intervals until warmed throughout.
+To reheat it, place in microwave and cook in 30 second intervals until warmed throughout.

 Favorite ways to use hot fudge